YouHaveTrouble/minecraft-optimization/README.md

 Makes arrows shot by players in creative disappear after 1 second after hitting something.

 #### prevent-moving-into-unloaded-chunks
-[Spigot Server Optimization Guide]
 **default:** false
 **optimized:** true
 **explanation:**
 Prevents players from entering an unloaded chunk (due to lag), which causes more lag.
 Setting this to true will set them back to a safe location instead.
+[SOG]

 #### use-faster-eigencraft-redstone
-[Spigot Server Optimization Guide]
 **default:** false
 **optimized:** true
 **explanation:**
 Alternative, faster redstone system.
 Reduces redundant redstone updates by nearly 95%.
+[SOG]

 #### alt-item-despawn-rate.enabled
-[Spigot Server Optimization Guide]
 **default:** false
 **optimized:** true
 **explanation:**
 This option lets you despawn selected items faster than default despawn rate.
 You can add things like cobblestone, netherrack etc. to the list and make them despawn after ~20 seconds (400 ticks).
+[SOG]

 #### enable-treasure-maps
 **default:** true